Komodo dragon: Conservation

 Under Appendix I of CITES (the Convention on International Trade in Endangered Species), commercial international trade of Komodo dragon skins or specimens is prohibited.
 Despite this, there are occasional reports of illegal attempts to trade in live Komodo dragons.
 The most recent attempt was in March 2019, when Indonesian police in the East Java city of Surabaya reported that a criminal network had been caught trying to smuggle 41 young Komodo dragons out of Indonesia.
 The plan was said to include shipping the animals to several other countries in Southeast Asia through Singapore.
 It was hoped that the animals could be sold for up to 500 million rupiah (around US$35,000) each.
 It was believed that the Komodo dragons had been smuggled out of East Nusa Tenggara province through the port at Ende in central Flores.

 In 2013, the total population of Komodo dragons in the wild was assessed as 3,222 individuals, declining to 3,092 in 2014 and 3,014 in 2015.
 Populations remained relatively stable on the bigger islands (Komodo and Rinca), but decreased on smaller islands, such as Nusa Kode and Gili Motang, likely due to diminishing prey availability.
-On Padar, a former population of Komodo dragons has recently become extinct, of which the last individuals were seen in 1975.
+On Padar, a former population of Komodo dragons has recently become extirpated, of which the last individuals were seen in 1975.
 It is widely assumed that the Komodo dragon died out on Padar following a major decline of populations of large ungulate prey, for which poaching was most likely responsible.

+Since the species is only found in remnant populations in the Wallacean Island, studies have examined the traits and factors that led to these certain populations' surprising persistence.
+A comprehensive examination of the species survival suggested that rather than being a single attribute, but the a combination including ectotherm traits, varanid biology, habitat, and anthropogenic factors.